-(b) A permit will terminate if the permittee has not begun the noncoal mining activities covered by the permit within [3] 5 years of the issuance of the permit.
+(b) A permit will terminate if the permittee has not begun the noncoal mining activities covered by the permit within [3] 5 years of the issuance of the permit, unless extended in accordance with this section.
 The Department may grant reasonable extensions of time for commencement of these activities upon receipt of a written statement showing that the extensions of time are necessary if litigation precludes the commencement or threatens substantial economic loss to the permittee or if there are conditions beyond the control and without the fault or negligence of the permittee.
 Requests for extensions shall be submitted to the Department prior to expiration of the permit.
-If a permit has not been activated within [3] 5 years, [or the permittee has not been granted an extension, the permittee may apply for a permit renewal] that includes updated permit information as described in § 77.146 (relating to reporting of new information) must be included.
+If a permit has not been activated within [3] 5 years, [or the permittee has not been granted an extension,] the permittee may apply for a permit renewal that includes updated permit information as described in § 77.161 (relating to responsibilities).